akashchekka/hlfgql/README.md

 $ npm start
 ```

 Now you can navigate to port in which you made your application to run.
 It looks like this.
-It is from here you can interact with graphql.
+From here you can interact with graphql.

-**NOTE**: graphiql should be set to 'false' in production.

 ![graphQL UI](graphqlUI.png)